georgethomas111/reqmultiplier/README.md

 # README

-Request multiplier multiplies the request that is sent to the server by acting as a reverse proxy which makes 2 requests to the http server.
+Request multiplier multiplies the requests by making multiple requests to the destination server.

-The proxying is happening in the ip-layer.
+This can be thought of like a curl command which can be used to send multiple requests.

 # DESIGN
 ```